Yvonne Craig: 1960s

 Craig played a Navy nurse with exotic Arabian dance skills in an episode of McHale's Navy ("Pumpkin Takes Over") and in an episode of The Big Valley with Lee Majors and Barbara Stanwyck; both aired in 1965.
 That same year, she appeared in an episode of The Man from U.N.C.L.E. ("The Brain-Killer Affair"), where she helps solve the mystery of a brain-endangering poison.
 The following year, she came back as an U.N.C.L.E. employee in a theatrical film, One Spy Too Many, expanded from the episode "The Alexander the Greater Affair".
 In an episode of The Wild Wild West ("The Night of the Grand Emir") in 1966, she played an assassin who performs an exotic Arabian dance.
 In a 1968 episode of The Ghost & Mrs. Muir ("Haunted Honeymoon"), she played Gladys Zimmerman, a bride-to-be who was stranded overnight at Gull Cottage.

-Craig played a main character as well did the vocals for part of the soundtrack for Ski Party (1965) with Frankie Avalon.
+Craig played a main character and performed the vocals for part of the soundtrack for Ski Party (1965) with Frankie Avalon.
 She was also Natasha, the Russian ballerina, in the spy film parody In Like Flint (1967) starring James Coburn.